tranvuongduy2003/EventHub/README.md

   ```
   dotnet ef migrations add "InitialMigration" --startup-project EventHub.Presentation --project EventHub.Persistence --output-dir ../EventHub.Persistence/Migrations
   ```
-  - Run this command after step 2 of **# HOW TO RUN THE APPLICATION** section, or after adding a new migration to update your database:
+  - Run this command in step 2 of **# HOW TO RUN THE APPLICATION** section, or after adding a new migration to update your database:
   ```
   dotnet ef database update --startup-project EventHub.Presentation --project EventHub.Persistence
   ```